 Why is BITE more expensive than Microtek if both are AKTU MBAs?

-Faculty pedigree + cohort size.
-BITE has former Dean of FMS-BHU as Academic Council Chair, 60-seat cohort with documented small-batch advantages, and 6-point written commitments.
+Governance pedigree + cohort size.
+BITE is led by Director Prof. O. P. Rai (former Dean of Commerce, BHU) with a board that includes a former FMS-BHU dean, a 60-seat cohort with documented small-batch advantages, and 6-point written commitments.
 Microtek operates at volume-low-cost, which suits a different student profile.

 Will the Golden Batch fee structure repeat in future years?